Hunter Page-Lochard: Film and TV

 As a child, Page-Lochard appeared in short films, including Adrian Russell Wills' Arcadia (2002) and Wayne Blair's The Djarn Djarns (2005), which won the Crystal Bear Award for Best Short Film at the Berlin International Film Festival.

 He appeared in guest roles on Water Rats (2001), East West 101 (2007), directed by Peter Andrikidis and ABC2's Soul Mates (2014).

 He made his feature film debut in Rachel Perkins' award-winning film, Bran Nue Dae (2010).
 He appeared in Wayne Blair's The Sapphires, which screened in Official Selection at the Cannes Film Festival.
 He also featured as the lead in Sarah Spillane's feature film, Around the Block (2013) alongside Christina Ricci.
 In 2015, he attended the Toronto International Film Festival for his father's feature film debut Spear (2015), in which he played the lead role as Djali.
 Page-Lochard appears as the lead in Wayne Blair and Leah Purcell's Cleverman on ABC Television in 2016.

 He directed and co-wrote (with Eryk Lenartowicz) his first short film Djali in 2017.
 It was selected for screening at the Sydney Film Festival and CinefestOZ in 2018.
 In 2020, he appeared in and co-directed the children's TV series Thalu, commissioned by National Indigenous Television and ABC Me.

 In 2023, Page-Lochard appeared in ABC drama The Newsreader, for which he won an AACTA Award for best supporting actor.
 He plays a drug dealer in the police drama Critical Incident, released on 12 August 2024 on Stan.

-On 20 June 2025, Page-Lochard was named for SBS NITV co-commission Reckless.
+Page-Lochard played a lead role in the 2026 SBS / NITV co-commissioned TV series Reckless.
+Also in 2026, he plays Toby, a gay love interest for the lead character, played by Harvey Zielinski, in Zielinski's directorial debut feature film Sweet Milk Lake.

+On 23 February 2026, Page-Lochard was announced as lead for ABC series Fortitude Valley alongside Kat Stewart.